Home

 But because weight loss takes time and can be very hard to achieve and maintain, other treatments are often required, such as positive airway pressure or weight loss surgery.

-Weight loss is tough, lonely and very difficult and talking about it does not help or make it easier.
+Weight loss is very difficult, especially if you have sleep apnea.
+Also, talking about it does not help or make it easier.
 Because it will always be there like the sun coming up and going down.

 Most important thing about sleep apnea and weight loss is this: you won't be able to lose weight until you are ready and until then don't beat yourself up because it will delay you getting ready to do it.